-Emergency Support - Orange Grove Fostercare provides 24/7, 365 days a year, on-call service and support to our Foster Carers.
+Emergency Support - Orange Grove Foster Care provides 24/7, 365 days a year, on-call service and support to our Foster Parents.
 This service is staffed by a qualified and experienced Supervising Social Worker with access to a Registered Manager / PSW / Team Manager.

-Foster Carer Reviews - All Foster Carers have an annual review to ensure that they continue to meet the standards demanded by Orange Grove, to be suitable to hold registration and approval as a Foster Carer.
-The Reviewing Officer ensures that all statutory requirements are fulfilled and that foster carers have the opportunity to evaluate their practice and development, and to set new goals and action plans for the following year.
+Foster Parent Reviews - All Foster Parents have an annual review to ensure that they continue to meet the standards demanded by Orange Grove, to be suitable to hold registration and approval as a Foster Parent.
+The Reviewing Officer ensures that all statutory requirements are fulfilled and that foster parents have the opportunity to evaluate their practice and development, and to set new goals and action plans for the following year.

-Policies and Procedures - All Orange Grove Foster Cares have access to the Company's Policies and Procedures, together with information and guidance on all aspects of fostering.
+Policies and Procedures - All Orange Grove Foster Parents have access to the Company's 20 of 31

+Policies and Procedures, together with information and guidance on all aspects of fostering.
 All information is regularly updated to comply with standards and regulations.

-Orange Grove Fostercare Website - Orange Grove Foster Carers have access to a secure section of the Agencies website, where they can access vital information, including the Foster Carer Handbook, guidance, forms and information on all aspects of fostering.
+Orange Grove Foster Care Website - Orange Grove Foster Parents have access to a secure section of the Agencies website, where they can access vital information, including the Foster Parent Handbook, guidance, forms and information on all aspects of fostering.

-Record Keeping - Foster Carers are expected to maintain records of events and information pertaining to the child / young person in placement.
-Foster Carers are also duty bound to complete monthly reports on the child / young person in placement which support the compilation of regular reports for LA Social Workers.
+Record Keeping - Foster Parents are expected to maintain records of events and information pertaining to the child / young person.
+Foster Parents are also duty bound to complete monthly reports on the child / young person which support the compilation of regular reports for LA Social Workers.

-Supporting Children who Foster - Orange Grove recognise the significant contribution that birth children play in successful placements.
+Supporting Children who Foster - Orange Grove recognise the significant contribution that birth children play in successful outcomes.
 Events and opportunities are provided for birth children to come together to discuss with the Agencies staff, and other birth children the impact - positives and negatives - of sharing their home and family with a fostered child.

-Fostering Network Membership - All Orange Grove Foster Carers are entitled to an annual membership of the Fostering Network, paid for by the agency, which provides advice and guidance as well as access to legal advice, mediation and insurance.
+FosterTalk Membership - All Orange Grove Foster Parents are entitled to an annual membership of the FosterTalk, paid for by the agency, which provides advice and guidance as well as access to legal advice, mediation and insurance.

-CoramBAAF - Foster Carers are able to access CoramBAAF for information on fostering.
+CoramBAAF - Foster Parents are able to access CoramBAAF for information on fostering.

-Finance - All Orange Grove Foster Carers receive an allowance paid monthly in arrears.
-Foster Carers are entitled to 2 weeks paid respite and receive a mileage allowance for excessive mileage undertaken.
+Finance - All Orange Grove Foster Parents receive an allowance paid monthly in arrears.
+Foster Parents are entitled to 2 weeks paid respite and receive a mileage allowance for excessive mileage undertaken.

-Tax and NI - All Foster Cares are self employed and as such must pay their own tax and NI.
+Tax and NI - All Foster Parents are self employed and as such must pay their own tax and NI.

-Unannounced Visit - All Orange Grove Foster Carers receive two unannounced visits a year.
+Unannounced Visit - All Orange Grove Foster Parents receive two unannounced visits a year.

-Therapeutic Support - Orange Grove Fostercare employs qualified and experienced Therapists who work locally.
+Therapeutic Support - Orange Grove Foster Care employs qualified and experienced Therapists who work locally.

-All Foster Carers with children and young people in placement will be offered advice and support by a Therapist and consideration is given as to ways that their placement can meet a child's emotional needs.
-The focus of attention is to make placements more successful by assisting and supporting Foster Carers to better understand and manage the presenting behaviours of the children and young people.
+All Foster Parents with children and young people will be offered advice and support by a Therapist and consideration is given as to ways to meet a child's emotional needs.
+The focus of attention is to make outcomes more successful by assisting and supporting Foster Parents to better understand and manage the presenting behaviours of the children and young people.

 If individual therapy for a child or young person would be beneficial to meeting their needs, this will be supported by the Therapist, who will prepare a report to the Placing Authority, with suggestions about which approach is recommended and the implications of this.
-Should the Therapist's recommendation of individual therapy for a child be approved, Orange Grove Fostercare may be able to identify and appoint the appropriate therapist at an additional cost.
+Should the Therapist's recommendation of individual therapy for a child be approved, Orange Grove Foster Care may be able to identify and appoint the appropriate therapist at an additional cost.